madelinezL/Data-Science-General-Notes/README.md

 # Data-Science-General-Notes
-This repository includes my study notes of data science, categorized by language/tool.<br/>
+This repository includes my study notes of data science, categorized by language/tool, as well as my study notes of the certificates. <br/>

+Programming Language
 * Python <br/>
 * R
 * SQL